async-aws/aws/docs/features/presign.md

 # Presign URLs

 You may "presign" all requests with the `$client->presign()` function.
-It will return a URL that is safe to share to anyone.
-The URL contains encrypted authentication parameters.
+It will return a URL that is safe to share with anyone.
+The URL contains signed authentication parameters.

 This feature can be used if you want to give a user access to a file on S3 but only